BryceSh/Better_Ban/README.md

 You can download this plugin on spigot, or you can download the latest version that we are working on here on GitHub by going under the target file

+#### Notice!
+You will need to install our other plugin Mute+ to use the mute function within the /punish menu.
+You can download this by clicking this link or getting it on GitHub here.
+It's free!

 ### Install web portal:
 To install your web portal, you need a web host that provides **PHP 7.4+** and MySQL support.
 We recommend hosting your SQL server off your server host and connect it to your website.